 The Variable Capital Company (“VCC”) will soon become an alternative form of corporate vehicle for use as a collective investment scheme (“CIS”).
 This will be a useful addition to the existing forms available to use for CIS, being a company under the Companies Act (Cap.
-50) (“Companies Act”), a unit trust and a limited partnership.
+50) (“Companies Act”), unit trust and a limited partnership.
 The VCC is similar to variants in other leading fund jurisdictions like the open-ended investment company (“OEIC”) in the UK and the Irish Collective Asset-Management Vehicle (“ICAV”) in Ireland.
 With this new legal framework in place, it is envisaged that investment managers will have greater operational flexibility in the constitution of funds in Singapore, elevating Singapore as a leading fund centre in the Asia region.

-Attractive features of the VCC include the ability to redeem shares at the fund’s net asset value (“NAV”) and to pay dividends from capital – unlike a fund constituted as a company.
-It can also be set-up as an umbrella structure with multiple sub-funds, which can be cost effective.
+Attractive features of the VCC include the ability to redeem shares at the fund’s net asset value (“NAV”) and to pay dividends from the capital – unlike a fund constituted as a company.
+It can also be set-up as an umbrella structure with multiple sub-funds, which can be cost-effective.
 Sections 13R and 13X tax exemption schemes are extended to VCCs.
-The Inland Revenue Authority of Singapore treats a VCC as a company and single entity for tax purposes – eliminating the need to file multiple tax returns for sub-funds.
+The Inland Revenue Authority of Singapore treats a VCC as a company and a single entity for tax purposes – eliminating the need to file multiple tax returns for sub-funds.
 Unlike companies, VCCs’ shareholder registers are not required to be made public – thus offering privacy to investors.
 Singapore fund managers with offshore fund domiciles will now have an option to co-locate fund domiciliation and management activities in Singapore.
 The existing “Small Company Requirements” that apply under the Companies Act will not apply to VCCs, potentially allowing more offshore funds to re-domicile.

 This article provides a brief summary of the key features and highlights you need to know about the VCC.